matsepiol/battleship/README.md

-# battleship game in javascript
+# battleship game written in javascript